JohanMabille/johanmabille.github.io/source/_posts/2014-10-09-writing-c-plus-plus-wrappers-for-simd-intrinsics-1.markdown

 be generic enough so plugging other instruction set is easy.

-Since SIMD instructions are longstanding, you might wonder if writing your own wrapper is relevant; maybe someone did it before and there no need to write any code, all you have to do is to reuse existing code.
+Since SIMD instructions are longstanding, you might wonder if writing your own wrapper is relevant; maybe someone did it before and there is no need to write any code, all you have to do is to reuse existing code.
 Well, yes and no.

 [Agner Fog](http://www.agner.org/optimize/#vectorclass) has written some very usefull classes that handle Intel SIMD instruction set (different versions of SSE and AVX), but he doesn't make heavy use of metaprogramming in his